BlieNuckel/RL-metro-map/score_struct_logs.md

 &nbsp;

 ### **General Notes**
 This version has been through many revisions as results were consistently showing the same signs as seen in previous versions.
-As such this version is actually the culmination of 4-5 failed versions that in the end amounted to no new information or patterns being discovered.
+As such this version is actually the culmination of 4-5 failed versions that in the end amounted to the version documented here.
+The subversions were interesting, but often revealed nothing new in terms of relationships between rewards and outcomes.

 ### **Observation Space**
 The major change that made this version perform better than the previous, was an optimization of the use of the angles.
 It was discovered that scaling the stop distribution down was done incorrectly and generally wasn't sustainable in most cases.